 Online Filing for Attorneys and Accredited Representatives

-This page explains how to file forms and manage cases online for attorneys and accredited representatives.
+This page explains how attorneys and accredited representatives can file forms and manage cases online.

-To learn more, visit the Benefits of a USCIS Online Account page.
+To learn more, visit our Benefits of a USCIS Online Account page.

-If you previously filed certain applications, petitions, or requests on a paper form using a USCIS Lockbox facility, you may have received a USCIS Online Account Access Notice issuing you a USCIS Online Account Number.
+If you previously filed certain applications, petitions, or requests on a paper form using a USCIS lockbox facility, you may have received a USCIS Online Account Access Notice issuing you a USCIS Online Account Number.
 You can find this number at the top of the notice.
-This was previously called the USCIS ELIS Number.
+(We previously called this the USCIS ELIS Number.)